 The Coast Guard frequently evaluates its system of aids to navigation to determine whether the conditions for which the aids were established have changed.
-Some of the conditions that are considered include environmental changes,( i.e., shoaling, type and amount of vessel traffic) and improved equipment technology.
-When changes occur, the feasibility of improving, relocating, or discontinuing aids is considered.
-Comments on proposed changes should be addressed to: Commander, Thirteenth Coast Guard District (dpw), 915 2nd Avenue, Seattle, WA 98174-1067 or by phone at 206-220-7201.
+Some of the conditions that are considered include environmental changes, (i.e., shoaling), type and amount of vessel traffic in the area, and improvements in technology.
+When changes occur, the feasibility of improving, relocating, or discontinuing aids is considered

+Comments on proposed changes should be addressed to: